 In your 60s, most people have their eyes set on retirement.
 The appeal of relaxing and living out your days free of working stress is significant.
 This milestone can also serve as a point in which you solidify your end-of-life plans to help ease the stress in your older years about such topics.
 First, purchasing a life insurance policy and a long-term care insurance policy, if you have not already done so, would be a great starting point.
 These policies can protect not only yourself, but those that will be left to mourn your loss.
 Also, with regard to your health and wellness as you age, establishing a will, power of attorney, and health care proxy can keep you in control of your healthcare even when you are incapable of doing so.
 Latiolais Law Firm does not give out tax advice, but we can help you make an educated choice about how to plan accordingly for your future.

-If you have questions on how an estate plan can help you achieve your goals in a fiscally responsible way that maximizes wealth and happiness, contact Latiolais Law Firm, serving the New Orleans and South Louisiana areas!
+If you have questions on how an estate plan can help you achieve your goals in a fiscally responsible way that maximizes wealth and happiness, contact Latiolais Law Firm, your local estate planning attorney, serving the New Orleans and South Louisiana areas!
 Our experts are ready to walk through whichever stage of life you are in with you, helping you make the most financially responsible decisions along the way.